Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 I always had a hard time manipulating my miter box, the miter saw and the piece I was cutting all at the same time.
 So I screwed a piece of 2×2 to the bottom of the miter box.
 Now I clamp the 2×2 in a vise and cut clean, accurate miters every time. — Robert Hartog

 Our back door entry was a minefield of shoes, hats, gloves and jackets.
 This easy-to-make egg crate-type shoe case solved our problem.
-The inner partitions are 1/4-in. plywood, double-notched to slip together.
-The sides are 3/4 in., and the top and bottom are 1/2-in. plywood.
-Coat hooks above complete the package. — Tyler Woods.
-Try these entryway shoe storage hacks that really work if you want to see additional options.
+The inner partitions are 1/4-inch plywood, double-notched to slip together.
+The sides are 3/4-inch, and the top and bottom are 1/2-inch plywood.
+Coat hooks above complete the package. — Tyler Woods

 Drill Bit Holder